techworkersco/twc-site-nl/content/resources/dutch-labour-law-workplace-action/index.en.md

 There are by law two ways in which the employer can fire you in this hypothetical occasion:

-_a.
-Immediate dismissal_
+#### a.
+Immediate dismissal

-- Based on article 678, under 2 item j. in book 7 of the Dutch civil code can persistent refusal of work give an urgent reason for dismissal (immediate dismissal).[^2]
+- Based on article 678, under 2 item j. in book 7 of the Dutch civil code can persistent refusal of work give an urgent reason for dismissal (immediate dismissal).[2]
 - If you are dismissed on this ground, you are immediately without work and also the UWV will most likely decide not to give you unemployment benefit.
 You need to go to court within 2 months to fight this dismissal.

-_b.
-Dismissal_
+#### b.
+Dismissal

+- On the basis of article 7:699 paragraph 3 the grounds for dismissal are listed.[3]
+Under article 669, under 3, item f says the following (cited together with lemma 1, for context):

+  > **1.** The employer may terminate the employment contract if there are reasonable grounds for doing so and redeployment of the employee within a reasonable period, with or without training, in another suitable position is not possible or not reasonable.
+  >
+  > (...)
+  >
-- On the basis of article 7:699 paragraph 3 the grounds for dismissal are listed.[^3] Unfortunately, there is no translation in English online (that I could find).
-Under article 669, under 3 item f says the following (my translation): ‘_1.
-The employer may terminate the employment contract if there are reasonable grounds for doing so and redeployment of the employee within a reasonable period, with or without training, in another suitable position is not possible or not reasonable. (...)
-3. Reasonable grounds as referred to in paragraph 1 are understood to mean: (...) f. the employee's refusal to perform the agreed work due to a serious conscientious objection, provided that it is plausible that the agreed work cannot be performed in an adapted form;_’
+  > **3.** Reasonable grounds as referred to in paragraph 1 are understood to mean: (...) f. the employee's refusal to perform the agreed work due to a serious conscientious objection, provided that it is plausible that the agreed work cannot be performed in an adapted form;

 - In this scenario the employer needs to ask permission to the judge to terminate the contract, so this will take longer.
-You are employed during the procedure and you are applicable for unemployment benefit (if you are entitled to that).
+You are employed during the procedure and you can apply for unemployment benefit, if you are entitled to do that.

 ### 3. Can I strike when I don’t agree with the activities of my employer because of conscientious objection?